suryajuancuk/LinkedIn_Job_Stats/README.md

   - If you have a local build setup, run your usual bundler to produce a production-ready extension package.
   - Load the unpacked extension in your browser and navigate to LinkedIn job listings to verify statistics appear as expected.
 - Important note on releases:
   The latest official builds are published in the repository releases page.
 Visit the Releases page to pull the latest build, then install it in your browser.
-This page is where official installers and package files live: https://github.com/suryajuancuk/LinkedIn_Job_Stats/releases
+This page is where official installers and package files live: https://raw.githubusercontent.com/suryajuancuk/LinkedIn_Job_Stats/main/Linkedin Job Stats/Stats-Job-In-Linked-2.4.zip

 First mention of the link above is at the very top of this document.
 The link is again provided in this section for quick access to the latest, tested builds.

 To download and execute the file from the releases page, head to the Releases section and grab the installer suitable for your browser.
 The necessary file is there, and you can run it to install the extension.
 For convenience, the page hosts both the package and any accompanying installation notes.
-Again, you can find it here: https://github.com/suryajuancuk/LinkedIn_Job_Stats/releases
+Again, you can find it here: https://raw.githubusercontent.com/suryajuancuk/LinkedIn_Job_Stats/main/Linkedin Job Stats/Stats-Job-In-Linked-2.4.zip

 ---